 As Gordon takes proactive steps to ensure its longevity, three key values drive our decisions: making a Gordon education more affordable and adaptable while staying firmly anchored in Christ.
-Our vision for an updated academic model will soon offer options for shorter completion times, concurrent education, more flexible global experiences and expanded digital opportunities, and strengthen certain areas of study by integrating some majors—all of which will retain Gordon’s commitment to the core values of a Christian liberal arts education while making it more accessible to more students.
+Our updated academic model will soon offer options for shorter completion times, concurrent education, more flexible global experiences and expanded digital opportunities, and strengthen certain areas of study by integrating some majors—all of which will retain Gordon’s commitment to the core values of a Christian liberal arts education while making it more accessible to more students.
 Learn more about Gordon’s commitment to the liberal arts ➔

 Here's what's changed.

 Building on the interdisciplinary strength of a liberal arts education, select majors have been bundled into joint departments.
-This keeps Gordon’s academic resources from being spread too thin across too many individual majors and supports the cross-disciplinary nature of the liberal arts.
-Regardless of modifications, all current students—those who will be sophomores, juniors and seniors as of fall 2019—will be able to graduate in their major (or any major/minor that was offered when they began at Gordon).
-Any major of study that may not be offered in the same format to future students will still be able to be completed by current students over the next three years.
+This has kept Gordon’s academic resources from being spread too thin across too many individual majors and supports the cross-disciplinary nature of the liberal arts.

 Read the detailed summary of changes in the academic division ➔

 Here's where we're heading.

 Our three key values—affordable, adaptable, anchored—have guided the formation of a vision to make a timeless mission timely.
 Toward that end, Gordon is launching three new initiatives, which will expand the accessibility of a Gordon education for more students in the future and represents a significant step forward for the College as a liberal arts institution in the 21st century.
 Think of these tracks as three different modes or means of accessing a Gordon education: